 Step 1 - select the top-level objects for your data deployment

 Top-level objects are ones that Gearset will use as a starting point to analyze your data model.
 This selection of the top-level objects depends on the objective of your data deployment.
 At this stage you can choose to use the object filter settings to specify which records you would like to deploy by field value.
 You can also use complex filters to retrieve a specific subset of records.

 Once you select a top-level object, you will see any referenced objects automatically detected by Gearset.
 The Schema Builder in Salesforce (from

-Setup) is a handy tool for explaining the direction data flows through your system, allowing you to visualise the relationship between objects.
+Setup) is a handy tool for explaining the direction data flows through your system, allowing you to visualize the relationship between objects.

 Object relationships are a special field type (the